Waterloo Sea Temple: Uncommon Attraction

 You broke the mandir on the land.
 Then I will build my mandir on nobody’s land.
 I will build a mandir in the sea.

-Armed with a bicycle, a leather bag, a couple of buckets and the type of determination most of us could never hope to understand, he started building his next Temple, stone by stone, in the middle of the sea.
+Armed with a bicycle, a leather bag, a couple of buckets, and the type of determination most of us could never hope to understand, he started building his second Temple, stone by stone, in the middle of the sea.

-Now, just stop for a minute, take a look at the image above and think about this: there was no island there when he started!
-He literally built the whole foundation out of stones that he stashed in his leather bag and buckets, trekked to the sea from God-knows-where on his bike, and piled in this spot, 500 feet from the shore, til he effectively created his own island… by himself!
+Now, just stop for a minute, take a look at the image above and think about this.
+There was no island there when he started!
+He literally built the whole foundation out of stones that he stashed in his leather bag and buckets, trekked to the sea from God-knows-where on his bike, and piled in this spot, 500 feet from the shore, until he effectively created his own island.

 As you might imagine, everyone thought he was crazy.
 In the June 1997 issue of Hinduism Today, one of the Hindu community leaders in Trinidad recalled:

 People used to laugh and make fun of the man when, day after day, he would be seen riding his bicycle for miles to the sea.
 Many of the villagers said he was mad, but that did not bother him.
 Look what we have today, a beautiful Siva temple.
 Is that madness?

 It took a good 17 years, but Sewdass did eventually realize his life’s dream again before passing away in 1971 at the age of 68.